neurobagel/documentation/docs/contributing/pull_requests.md

 If you **are not a member of the Neurobagel developer team**: the reviewing Neurobagel maintainer is responsible for merging the PR.

 If you **are a member of the Neurobagel developer team** (i.e., you have write access to the repository): the PR author is responsible for merging the PR.

+## Have a question about contributing?
+At any point during a contribution, please do not hesitate to [mention](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) one of the core maintainers if you have a question or need further guidance, in either the issue or pull request.

+For any aspects of the contribution process you feel are not sufficiently documented in this guide, we welcome you to [open an issue](https://github.com/neurobagel/documentation/issues).